api3dao/airnode/packages/examples/integrations/README.md

   details
 - `secrets.example.env` - An example file listing the necessary secrets of `secrets.env` file.
 This is useful for people looking the integration on github
-- `make-request.ts` - This file contains functions which are necessary to make the Airnode request
+- `request-utils.ts` - This file contains functions which are necessary to make the Airnode request

 ## Adding new integration